linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 20.07.2023 (announcement Dash)
+- 📢🚀 Hey everyone!
+Big news! 🎉 We're thrilled to announce that we're cooking up something special! 🌟✨ Introducing Dash, our brand new SaaS project! 🚀💡 Get ready for an exciting journey with #Dash!
+What features would you like to see in this new project?
+Share your thoughts below! 👇😄 #SaaS #NewProject

+### 20.07.2023 (announcement)
+- 🤝 Today, we focused on expanding our customer network, working tirelessly to attract new clients! 💼💪 How do you approach networking?
+Any tips or favorite strategies? #CustomerNetwork #BusinessGrowth

+### 19.07.2023 (announcement)
+- 📣🎉 Guess where we've been all day?
+At the thrilling #StartupFestival in Munich, representing #Linkspreed as a promising startup! 🚀✨ Have you ever attended a startup event?
+Share your experiences and let's exchange stories! 🌟💡 #StartupLife #MunichTech #Networking

 ### 18.07.2023 (announcement)
 - 🌟 Hey everyone!
 We've got some exciting news! 🎉 Check out our profile on Startbase, a platform for innovative organizations! 🚀🔗 Click here to visit ➡️ https://startbase.com/organization/linkspreed/. 🌐📲 Have you ever used Startbase?
 Any other cool platforms you recommend?
 Let us know! 👇